Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 again as long as the tag isn't removed from the proximity of the NFC Bricklet.

-Instead of of *ReaderRequestPage* or *ReaderWritePage* you can also use *ReaderRequestNdef* or *ReaderWriteNdef* to directly write Ndef messages to an apropriate space instead of low-level pages.
+Instead of *ReaderRequestPage* or *ReaderWritePage* you can also use *ReaderRequestNdef* or *ReaderWriteNdef* to directly write Ndef messages to an appropriate space instead of low-level pages.

 **Special Case for Mifare Classic**